-With all the hard work involved in preparing Thanksgiving dinner, I figure we could all use more dessert recipes that doesn’t require an oven, especially if your still celebrating the holiday festivities.
-I have to say that I do love cooking but I also love simplicity and when it comes to the holidays, the simpler the better.
+With all the hard work involved in preparing Thanksgiving dinner, I figure we could all use more dessert recipes that don’t require an oven, especially if you’re still celebrating the holiday festivities.
+I have to say that I do love cooking but I also love the simplicity and when it comes to the holidays, the simpler the better.
 All you need to prepare this raw pecan pie is a food processor!

 Raw Vegan Pecan Pie